 Director Jay Lund

 Center for Watershed Sciences, University of California, Davis

 “In no case have we made a definitive determination that the well stimulation process has caused chemicals to enter groundwater.”

 April 30, 2012

-“My point of view, based on my own study of hydraulic fracturing, is that it can be done safely and has been done safely hundreds of thousands of times.”
+“My point of view, based on my own study of well stimulation, is that it can be done safely and has been done safely hundreds of thousands of times.”

 Former Secretary Ken Salazar